slqy123/karaoke/README.md

 # Scripts to make karaoke subtitle in terminal

 ## Example
-See `./example/` for a project example
+See `./example/` for a project example, files in step1 and step2 are already prepared, you can skip these two steps if you just want to see the final effects.

 ### 0. make sure the scripts are executable & dependency installation
 ```shell